Whenever I make these chewy gluten free snickerdoodles, they barely last one day. Personally, I ate like four snickerdoodles in one day.

 It’s kinda a sugar cookie, kinda not.
 Sugar cookies focus more on the… well, sugar.
 Snickerdoodles are focused more of the cinnamon-sugar blend.

-Ingredients to make chewy snickerdoodles:
+Ingredients to make gluten free snickerdoodles:

 - unsalted butter